dangusmao/ASD-Local-Connectivity/README.md

 3 - Extract "abide.zip" and paste the "abide" folder in the "ABIDE" Google Drive folder

-4 - Upload the Jupyter Notebook pipeline.ipynb to Google Colab
+4 - Upload the Jupyter Notebook "pipeline.ipynb" to Google Colab

 5 - Run the Jupyter Notebook